Onemind-Services-LLC/cloudmydc-docs/docs/deployment/Deployment Manager.md

 ---
-title: Deployment manager
+title: Deployment Manager
 slug: deployment-manager
 sidebar_position: 2
 ---

 The **Deployment Manager** is located at the bottom of the dashboard and is used to store applications to simplify their subsequent deployment into your environments.
 There are two subsections to provide support for the following deployment types:

-- **[Archive](/docs/deployment/deployment-manager#application-archives)** - stores the application packages, which can be uploaded from your local machine or any external link
+- **[Archive](/deployment/deployment-manager#application-archives)** - stores the application packages, which can be uploaded from your local machine or any external link
-- **[Git / SVN](/docs/deployment/deployment-manager#git--svn-projects)** - saves the link to your project within the remote Git / SVN repository and the appropriate access credentials (if needed)
+- **[Git / SVN](/deployment/deployment-manager#git--svn-projects)** - saves the link to your project within the remote Git / SVN repository and the appropriate access credentials (if needed)

 ## Application Archives